Canola Oil vs. Vegetable Oil: Which One Should I Use?

 It might be surprising to know that vegetable oil doesn't actually contain any vegetables.
 Instead of describing what is in the oil, the name's use is primarily to differentiate it from lard or animal-based oils.
 Vegetable oil is any oil that is derived from plants or seeds.
 This includes canola oil, soybean oil, olive oil, sunflower oil, avocado oil, coconut oil, and more.
 Most of the vegetable oils sold in grocery stores are just soybean oil, corn oil, or a combination of the two.

-Like canola oil at 400 F, vegetable oil has a relatively high smoking point at 450 F. It has a mild taste, is fairly inexpensive, and is a good option for frying, sautéing, and baking.
+Like canola oil, vegetable oil also has a relatively high smoke point at 400°F. It has a mild taste, is fairly inexpensive, and is a good option for frying, sautéing, and baking.
 However, since the plants the oil is derived from can vary from bottle to bottle, you might not have as much control over the nutritional content and fats you are consuming.

 What is the Difference Between Canola Oil and Vegetable Oil?